What we support - case studies

-The case studies provided here illustrate some of the important digital rights work of our grantees, which we are proud to support.
+The case studies below illustrate the important digital rights work of our grantees, which we are proud to support.
 Due to the context or sensitivity of some projects, not all the work we support is shown here.
 We will continue to add case studies over time as new grants are approved and projects progress.

 We have also produced more in-depth analyses of the impact, background, development and the application process on 11 of the case studies below, accessible here.